mephas/mephas_web/11cste/intro.md

 **CSTEapp** provides a uniform statistical inferential tool, **the Covariate-Specific Treatment Effect (CSTE) curve** for estimating individualized treatment rule.

-**CSTEapp** estimates differences of average outcomes between different treatment groups conditional on patients characteristics and provides the corresponding simultaneous confidence bands.
-Based on the CSTE curve and the simultaneous confidence bands, one can decide the subgroups of patients that benefit from each treatment and then make individualized treatment selections.
+**CSTEapp** estimates differences of average outcomes between different treatment groups conditional on patients characteristics and provides the corresponding simultaneous confidence intervals.
+Based on the CSTE curve and the simultaneous confidence intervals, one can decide the subgroups of patients that benefit from each treatment and then make individualized treatment selections.

 ### Data structure suitable in the **CSTEapp**